dolovesvw/dolovesvw/README.md

 ![Godot Engine](https://img.shields.io/badge/Godot-478CBF?style=for-the-badge&logo=godot-engine&logoColor=white)

 ## 🌱 Currently Learning
-- Still experimenting with Docker
+- Continuing to explore my use of Docker for containerization and deployments.
 - Svelte Kit and Tailwind as CSS framework and still expimenting with UI libraries

 ## 📫 How to Reach Me